motionharvest/VectorScrolling/readme.md

 Blatantly Rip of ScrollTrigger?
 ---
 Hey look, I was here first, so what if Greensock is bigger.
 We can coexist.
 In 4.0.0 I've been inspired by Greensock's interface for controlling the timeline.
-VectorScolling parses the text properties `top`, `middle`, and `bottom` so you can use the same mental model as theirs.
-I prefer to think of it as a less powerful oversimplification more than a rip.
----
+So now it's easier to remember how to use it.
+VectorScolling parses the text properties `top`, `middle`, and `bottom`.
+Nothing else.
+It's just basic scrub features of ScrollTrigger, packed up in <1kb

 Have fun
 ---